Dre Campbell Farm

 Takeaway

-Kissing bugs might have a cute name, but they are anything but.
-They pose a serious health risk to you and your loved ones, as well as to dogs [4].
+Kissing bugs might have a cute name, but they are anything but adorable.
+They can pose a health risk to people, dogs, and other animals [4].

 Andre Campbell